zichongkao/selectstarsql/frontmatter.md

      To quote <a href="https://www.fastcompany.com/40435064/what-alan-kay-thinks-about-the-iphone-and-technology-now">Alan Kay</a>: "You never let [the learner] do something that isn’t the real thing&mdash;but you have to work your ass off to figure out what the real thing is in the context of the way their minds are working at that developmental level."</p>
      <p>Likewise, the exercises here have been designed to introduce increasingly sophisticated SQL techniques while exploring the dataset in ways that people would actually be interested in.</p>
    - <p><strong>Learning to program is learning a mental model</strong><br>
      Our goal here isn't to learn the rules for how to use <code>GROUP BY</code> or when to pick a <code>LEFT JOIN</code> over an <code>INNER JOIN</code>.
 We know we've been successful if after writing a SQL query, you can close your eyes and imagine what the computer would do and what output it would give.
-Only then will you be able to solve real-world problems with SQL.
+Only then will you be able to solve real-world problems with SQL.</p>

 <br>
 <a name="dataset"></a>